turingschool/mod-0-curriculum/session3/index.md

 - Make sure that you're checking slack at least once a day
 - Be sure to stay at your home directory or below
 - Make sure that you're asking questions using the formula we provided in slack
+- Capstone is due next Tuesday.
+Ideally, you're at least on day 3.
+If not, you're behind.

 ### Today's Goals